-Most studies found no difference, in 3 studies blood pressure measures were improved with e-cigarettes and in one study these were improved in the usual care group.
-Of the 61 included studies, 12 reported data on blood pressure and 2 studies reported data on blood oxygen levels.
+Most studies found no clear evidence of a difference in blood pressure measures in people using e-cigarettes compared to NRT, nicotine free e-e-cigarettes or usual care/ continued use of combustible cigarettes.
+Of the 78 included studies, 13 reported data on blood pressure and 4 studies reported data on blood oxygen levels.